Sophos, a world leader in IT security and control, has revealed

 Top ten web threats

-call to ISPs across the globe," said Carole Theriault, senior
+co-ordination to infect innocent internet surfers," said Carole Theriault, senior

 Top malware-hosting countries

 The top ten list of countries hosting malware-infected webpages

 Whilst the top three countries hosting malware-infected webpages

 during August have remained unchanged from July, the percentage of